yapily/yapily-sdk-java/sdk/docs/Media.md

 # Media

+Contains links to the logo and the icons for the `Institution`

 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **source** | **String** |  |  [optional]